finos/common-domain-model/src/main/resources/distribution/README.txt

 cdm-events.xsd
 The XML Schema that specifies the lifecycle events that are ingested as part of the Rosetta Ingestion service.
 Can be used to validate CDM Event XML documents.

-Delivery Manifest.pdf
+Delivery Manifest
 A document describing the modelling components developed as part this release of the CDM.

-json-xml-document.zip
+json-xml-document
-Contained inside the archive are:
+Contained inside are:
 1. Sample xml and json documents that the group has used to discuss the CDM during the initial phase;
 2. The CDM in JSON format.